Maattrraan: Soundtrack

 The soundtrack album of the Telugu version titled Brothers was released through Aditya Music.
 Initially, the audio was planned to release on 22 September 2012.
 But the audio release event for the film was held on 29 September 2012, at Taj Krishna Hotel in Hyderabad, with Karthi, Bellamkonda Suresh, V. V. Vinayak and Santhosh Srinivas, attending the event along with the cast and crew.
 The soundtrack album, unlike the Tamil version, has five tracks, reusing the same set of singers.
 Chandrabose and Vanamali penned the song lyrics.
-Indiaglitz reviewed it as "Harris Jayaraj here gets to score songs in different musical genres and he doesn't disappoint.
-The lead actors and the set-up of the film demanded a snazzy output, while the story needed a portrayal of emotions.
-Backed by a young team of lyricists and singers, Harris has dished out an interesting treat to the fans."